LambdaTest/documentation/docs/hyperexecute-testsigma-integration.md

 ### Step 1: Creation of Agent

-- Navigate to your Testsigma Dashbaord to [Create an agent](https://testsigma.com/docs/agent/setup-on-windows-mac-linux/).
+- Navigate to your Testsigma Dashboard to [Create an agent](https://testsigma.com/docs/agent/setup-on-windows-mac-linux/).

 > **Note:**
 - This agent has an activation key.
 You must ensure that it is secure and accessible.